Market update: June 2022

 - Any peaceful resolution of the war in Ukraine will be crucial to reducing volatility in the markets.

-- The uncertainty and volatility occurring in the market, and the underlying factors causing it, are very likely to persist for the upcoming period.
+- The uncertainty and volatility that occurs in the market, and the underlying factors that cause it, will most likely persist in the coming period.

-- The numbers season will provide the much desired clarity on how the health of businesses really stands.
-In addition, it will provide more insight on the impact of inflation on business.
+- The earnings season will provide much-needed clarity on the true health of companies.
+In addition, it will provide more insight into the impact of inflation on the business community.

 Important dates:

-- July 13 for June inflation figures in the U.S.
+- July 13 for the June inflation figures in the US

 - July 26 Microsoft quarterly results